 Another source of new affordable housing is through private sector housing developments.
 The council introduced its Affordable Housing Policy (in January 2007) and this requires that affordable housing be provided on private sector housing developments above a certain size.
 By increasing the provision of affordable housing more people will be able to obtain a home of their own and for some, take the first steps into home-ownership.

 In the private sector there are pockets of poor quality, often older housing which do not meet modern standards and especially so at the bottom end of the private rented sector.
-The Council can provide some assistance to private sector landlords to improve the conditions of the accommodation that they provide and also provides a regulatory function to ensure that housing conditions in the private sector meet minimum legal standards.
+The council can provide some advice for private sector landlords to improve the conditions of the accommodation that they provide and also provides a regulatory function to ensure that housing conditions in the private sector meet minimum legal standards for private rented accommodation.

 The quality of new housing is in large measure determined by good design.
 Housing officers work closely with colleagues in Planning Services to ensure that new housing is built to good design standards.

 It is important that the more vulnerable and often marginalised members of our communities also have access to good quality housing, sometimes of a more specialist nature, that promotes their independence.